 Stress Fractures in Young Athletes

-Competitive sports can give some youngsters an edge over their peers.
+Competitive sports can give some young athletes an edge over their peers.
 When fun, teamwork, and good sportsmanship are the top goals, sports can improve young kids' physical and emotional health, self-esteem, and even their relationship skills.
-Unfortunately, young athletes must also compensate for still-growing bones, tendons, and muscles, and sometimes sports injuries are inevitable.
+Unfortunately, young athletes must also compensate for still-growing bones, tendons, and muscles, and sometimes sports injuries occur.

 The most common type of sports injury is an overuse injury such as a stress fracture.
-Overuse injuries are becoming more common in young athletes, often because they participate in multiple sports that span the seasons, which doesn't give young bodies much chance to rest and recover.
+Overuse injuries are becoming more common in young athletes Playing sports year-round without time off doesn't give young bodies much chance to rest and recover.

 How stress fractures happen